nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

 quit
 ```
+#### Commands Desciption of the compile_dc.tcl file:
 1. The **target_library** variable specifies the standard cells that Synopsys DC should use when synthesizing the RTL.
 2. The **link_library** variable should search the standard cells, but can also search other cells (e.g., SRAMs) when trying to resolve references in our design.
 These other cells are not meant to be available for Synopsys DC to use during synthesis, but should be used when resolving references.
 Including * in the link_library variable indicates that Synopsys DC should also search all cells inside the design itself when resolving references.
 3. We are now ready to read in the Verilog file which contains the top-level design and all referenced modules.
 We do this with two commands.
-4. The analyze command reads the Verilog RTL into an intermediate internal representation.
+   - The **analyze** command reads the Verilog RTL into an intermediate internal representation.
-5. The elaborate command recursively resolves all of the module references starting from the top-level module, and also infers various registers and/or advanced data-path components.
+   - The **elaborate** command recursively resolves all of the module references starting from the top-level module, and also infers various registers and/or advanced data-path components.
-6. We need to create a clock constraint to tell Synopsys DC what our target cycle time is.
+4. We need to create a clock constraint to tell Synopsys DC what our target cycle time is.
 Synopsys DC will not synthesize a design to run “as fast as possible”.
 Instead, the designer gives Synopsys DC a target cycle time and the tool will try to meet this constraint while minimizing area and power.
-7. The create_clock command takes the name of the clock signal in the Verilog (which in this course will always be **clk**), the label to give this clock (i.e., ideal_clock1), and the target clock period in nanoseconds.
+   - The create_clock command takes the name of the clock signal in the Verilog (which in this course will always be **clk**), the label to give this clock (i.e., ideal_clock1), and the target clock period in nanoseconds.
 So in this example, we are asking Synopsys DC to see if it can synthesize the design to run at 1.0GHz (i.e., a cycle time of 1000ps).
-8. In an ideal world, all inputs and outputs would change immediately with the clock edge.
+   - In an ideal world, all inputs and outputs would change immediately with the clock edge.
 In reality, this is not the case.
 We need to include reasonable delays for inputs and outputs, so Synopsys DC can factor this into its timing analysis so we would still meet timing if we were to tape our design out in real silicon.
 Here, we choose 10% of the clock period for our input and output delays.
-9. The **check_design** command to make sure there are no obvious errors in our Verilog RTL.
+5. The **check_design** command to make sure there are no obvious errors in our Verilog RTL.
-10. The **compile** command will do the synthesis.
+6. The **compile** command will do the synthesis.
     - During synthesis, Synopsys DC will display information about its optimization process.
 It will report on its attempts to map the RTL into standard-cells, optimize the resulting gate-level netlist to improve the delay, and then optimize the final design to save area.
     - The **compile** command does not perform many optimizations.
 Synopsys DC also includes **compile_ultra** which does many more optimizations and will likely produce higher quality of results.
 Keep in mind that the compile command will not flatten your design by default, while the compile_ultra command will flattened your design by default.
 You can turn off flattening by using the **-no_autoungroup** option with the compile_ultra command. **compile_ultra** also has the option -gate_clock which automatically performs clock gating on your design, which can save quite a bit of power.
 Once you finish this tutorial, feel free to go back and experiment with the compile_ultra command.
-11. Now that we have synthesized the design, we output the resulting gate-level netlist in the Verilog format.
+7. Now that we have synthesized the design, we output the resulting gate-level netlist in the Verilog format.
 We also output an .sdc file which contains the constraint information we gave Synopsys DC.
 We will pass this same constraint information to Cadence Innovus during the place and route portion of the flow.
-12. We can use various commands to generate reports about area, energy, and timing.
+8. We can use various commands to generate reports about area, energy, and timing.
     - The **report_timing** command will show the critical path through the design.
 Part of the report is displayed below.
         ```
         ...